Vaishvi-kashyap/Resume_Project/README.md

 # Resume_Project
-This is my project which gives you more information about my professional work.
+This is my resume project which gives you more information about my professional work.